-2. PART-TIME WORK SCHEDULE

-- 134. A part-time work schedule is a tour of duty of less than forty hours per week. - 3.
-ALTERNATIVE WORK SCHEDULE PROGRAM - 135.
-Participation in the Alternative Work Program is a privilege, not a right.
-The Appointing Officer shall consider operational needs and requirements and may grant or deny an employee's request for an Alternative Work Schedule at his or her sole discretion.
-Employees must meet all of the following criteria in order to participate in the Program:
+- 2. PART-TIME WORK SCHEDULE - 130.
+A part-time work schedule is a tour of duty of less than forty hours per week. - 3.
+ALTERNATIVE WORK SCHEDULE PROGRAM - Participation in the Alternative Work Program is a privilege, not a right.
+The Appointing Officer shall consider operational needs and requirements and may grant or deny an employee's request for an Alternative Work Schedule at the-appointing Officer'shis or her sole discretion.
+Employees must meet all of the following criteria in order to participate in the Program: - a.
+Have at least 4.5 years' probation experience completed probation in the employee's current class with the City. - b.
+Not be on sick leave restriction. - c.
+Have obtained a satisfactory or higher score on the employee's most recent performance evaluation.
+The employee must also maintain a satisfactory or higher score on all performance evaluations during participation in the Program. - d.
+Have completed all required training. - e.
+Have no sustained punitive Order to Show Cause in the last two years prior to or during participation in the Program that the employee's supervisor believes the Court should have sustained.